-- Prepare a 6-week seasonal rotational menu that is low in sugar and salt and minimises the use of food colourings and preservatives. - If possible we avoid adding sugar to meals. - Provide breakfast, morning and afternoon teas, lunch and late-night snack. - Serve full cream milk along with water at snack times.
-Water is served at lunch time. - Provide age appropriate meals for the Under Two's (pureed, mashed, finger food etc) - Ensure that children do not have access to food that may cause choking eg. grapes are cut in half for children. - Display the menu attractively within the centre. - Ensure that fridge /freezer temperatures are taken daily in compliance with the National Food Authority.
+- Prepare a 6-week seasonal rotational menu that is low in sugar and salt and minimises the use of food colourings and preservatives. - If possible we avoid adding sugar to meals. - Provide breakfast, morning and afternoon teas, lunch and late-night snack. - Serve full cream milk/alternate milk depending on allergy will be served at breakfast time.
+Water is accessible for all children at all times. - Provide age appropriate meals for the Under Two's (pureed, mashed, finger food etc) - Ensure that children do not have access to food that may cause choking eg. grapes are cut in half for children. - Display the menu attractively within the centre. - Ensure that fridge /freezer temperatures are taken daily in compliance with the National Food Authority.